 - Users can select a variety of different cuisine types as opposed to being limited to one menu.

-- The setup process applies to all of your kitchens, menus, etc. instead of having multiple onboarding processes for each.
+- The setup process applies to all of your kitchens, menus, etc. instead of having multiple delivery processes for each.

 - The Reporting feature for all brands lives in the Lunchbox Admin Dashboard instead of being spread across several third-party platforms.